| |

 11. Process the jars, covered with boiling water, in a water bath canner for 20 minutes.

-12. Carefully remove the jars from the canner and set on a tea towel to cool to room temperature.
+12. Carefully lift the jars out of the canner and set them on a tea towel to cool to room temperature.

-13. When the snap lids have “popped” the pickled peppers may be stored in a cool dark place for up to 2 years.
+13. Once the snap lids have “popped”, the pickled peppers may be stored in a cool, dark place for up to 2 years.

-• While banana peppers are the best for pickling, you could also try; hot peppers, bell peppers, jalapenos or chilis.
+• While banana peppers are the best for pickling, you could also try; hot peppers, bell peppers, jalapeรฑos, or chilis.

-• Using wide mouth quart jars is best for homemade pepper recipes because of the larger size opening.
+• Using wide mouth quart jars is best for homemade pickled pepper recipes, because of the larger opening.
 When using smaller canning jars, you will have to make sure that the peppers you use are small enough to fit in the jar.

 • Once you have added the vinegar brine to your peppers, get rid of any air bubbles before continuing the canning process.
 You can do this by sticking a wooden spoon handle or chopstick into the side of the jar and shifting the fresh produce and pickling liquid around to release any trapped air.
 You want to leave 1 inch of headspace at the top of the jar, but not more.